Gandhi Ghat: Tourism

 Bihar State Tourism Development Corporation (BSTDC) operates MV Ganga Vihar from Gandhi Ghat.
 Ganga Vihar is a River Cruise ship with restaurant on-board also known as the floating restaurant.
 It runs Sunset Cruise and Leisure Cruise/Corporate Cruise with boarding for tourists from the ghat.
 Another vessel MV Kautilya was added in 2016 which is a cruise boat for tourist rides on river Ganges from Gandhi Ghat.
 The Tourism Department also plans to keep a floating jetty that would be placed at Gandhi Ghat, from where the two vessels operate.

 Kite Festival

-State tourism department organises a kite festival on the Sabbalpur diara island, across the river on the occasion of Makar Sankranti.
+BSTDC organises a kite festival on the Sabbalpur diara island, across the river on the occasion of Makar Sankranti.
 Festival first started in 2011 and has been organised every year since then.